audleman/crypto/bitcoind/README.md

-# What is it
 This folder contains a dockerfile for running a full bitcoin core node.
-It downloads the source code from Github, builds from source, and runs a full node.
+It downloads the source code from Github and builds from source.

 Data persistence is handled with an external volume.
 You must ensure it has enough space to hold the entire block history.
 Thanks to this, the container